 Broadway's original Velma Kelly makes a cameo appearance as a Cook County Jail inmate.

-The film went on to be a major boxoffice and critical hit, garnering a whopping 13 Oscar nominations that year, winning 6, among them Best Picture.
-CHICAGO revitalised the movie musical.
+The film became a major boxoffice and critical hit, garnering a whopping 13 Oscar nominations that year, winning 6, among them Best Picture.
+CHICAGO revitalized the movie musical.

 |Taye Diggs as The Bandleader|